OATheSWE/F-S-A/README.md

    Manage Students: Add and manage students or team members you work with.

 Acknowledgments
-  Thanks to the Firebase team for providing a powerful and easy-to-use backend service.
+  Thanks to the Firebase team for providing a powerful and easy-to-use backend service and also the Ionic Team for Capacitor as well.
   Hat tip to anyone whose code was used.

 Contact